GauravBohra2001/amazon-web-scraping/README.md

    - BeautifulSoup library
    - pandas library

-3. Open the `main.py` file and modify the `URL` variable to specify the Amazon UK search page URL for the desired book category.
+3. Open the `Amazon_Webscrapping_Project.ipynb` file and modify the `URL` variable to specify the Amazon UK search page URL for the desired book category.

 4. Run the script to scrape the webpage and extract book details.